 This damage occurs most frequently within the area of the brain called the basal ganglia.
 The basal ganglia control movement, understanding, problem solving and emotions.
 That is why Huntington’s disease symptoms often include problems with movement, thinking and emotions.
 Moreover, these problems tend to change a persons behaviour.

-HD is a progressive disease which means the condition deteriorates over time.
-It is divided into 4 stages.
-The Total Functional Capacity Score (TFC) indicates the level of independence of the person with HD at each stage.
+Huntington’s disease is a progressive disease which means the condition deteriorates, or worsen, over time.
+Based on physical symptoms, it can be divided into 4 stages: pre manifest, early stage, mid stage and late stage.
+The Total Functional Capacity Score (TFC) is therefore indicating degree of independence at each stage: the more physical symptoms, the more a person will depend on help.
 The higher the TFC score, the more independent the person is.